Exercising with Your Dog

 Once you have a dog, you need to get them ready for a run the same way you prepare, with a physical.
 Dogs with pre-existing conditions such as heartworms or a heart murmur need to be cleared by a veterinarian first.
-In fact, it's a good idea to get a vet checkup no matter what condition your dog appears to be in.
+It's a good idea to get a vet checkup no matter what condition your dog appears to be in.

 Don't start running with a puppy.
 It takes a few months for the bones to harden and the animal to be trained properly.
-Smaller dogs can start as early as 6 months, for medium and larger size dogs you might need to wait a full year.
+Smaller dogs can start as early as six months, for medium and larger size dogs, you might need to wait a full year.

 Don't be surprised if your pet is sore the day after your first walk.
 Just like humans, it can take their muscles a little time to adjust to the exercise, repair and grow strong.

 Never bring your dog with you for the longest runs.
-Anything over 3 to 5 miles can be too much even for animals in the best of shape.
+Anything over 3 to 5 miles can be too much, even for animals in the best of shape.
 Generally the smaller the dog, the shorter distances they can handle.
-If you want to run a half or full marathon; plan your route so you can drop your pet off after their portion of the run.
-Then you can continue on with your training.
+If you want to run a half or full marathon, plan your route so you can drop your pet off after their portion of the run.
+Then you can continue with your training.